N-Silbernagel/fs-clip/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE for details.
+See LICENSE.txt for details.

-## Need to Customize Further?

-Let me know which implementation language, packaging method, or features you actually have and I can tailor the README precisely (removing placeholders and planned items).